Recall

 Step 1.
 Conditioning the word:

-While teaching your dog the meaning of the recall word its important use the word just before or the second they start running towards you not while they are distracted.
+To start teaching your dog the meaning of the recall word, use the word just before or the second your dog is running towards you, not while they are distracted or when you want them to stop doing something they find enjoyable.

-I you say the recall word "Come" while the dog is busy or ignoring you it = Stop doing fun things and return to me.
+If you start using the recall word while the dog is busy or ignoring you, "COME" = Stop doing fun things.

-I you say the recall word "Come" while the dog is running towards you then mark it it = Run to me for good things
+If you start using the recall word while the dog is running towards you, and then mark/reinforce them, "Come" = Run to me for good things.

-These 2 exercises are a great way to start teaching recall at home.
-Ideally start these exercises at times when your dog is hungry or interested in treats.
+Start teaching recall using the quests below at times when your dog is hungry or interested in treats.

 Step 2.
 Conditioning the action: